AlticeLabsProjects/matter-poc/arch_matter.md

 - the Mobile App should use local interfaces when the mobile phone is connected to the local residential network
 - the API used in the local interface should be the same as the one used for remote control ie the mobile phone is not connected to the local residential network
+- the management functionalities (e.g. user and services provisioning) should be as much as possible hosted in the cloud back-end
+- the control functionalities (send commands to devices, status monitoring, devices events handling, apps, ..) should be as much as possible hosted in the local Matter network
+- if the hosting device like the FiberHW has not enough computational resources, some controlling  functionalities are hosted in the Cloud - **enablers and apps** functionalities.
+Mandatory functionalities to be in the local host - **basic controller** - should provide Matter Controller autonomy to work without the Cloud for more frequent use cases.
+- The software components implementing controlling functionalities should be the same independently of the hosting device: FiberGW, MatterHub, Cloud Server
+-

 ![](High-Level-arch.png)

+### Controlling functionalities

-### Matter Controller functionalities
+#### Basic Matter Controller

-- Matter devices management
+- Matter devices registration
 - Matter OTA
 - Matter bridges
 - ...

-### Matter App functionalities
+#### Matter App enablers

-- Commissioning
--

-### Management functionalities

-- Customer / Home provisioning
-- Services provisioning
-- Customer / Home profile incl settings
-- CI/CD
-- Firmware management
-- Analytics
-- ...
+- Matter relay

-### Control functionalities

 - Automation
 - Devices control
 - Devices status monitoring
 - Devices events handler
 - Notifications eg push notification, email, SMS, ...
-- Non-Matter integrations e.g. Tuya
+- Non-Matter integrations e.g. Tuya, Shelly, ...
 - ...

-### Security functionalities
+#### Security App

 - Zone management
 - arm delays settings
 - arm / disarm
 - Alarms
+- ...

+#### Mobile App functionalities

+- Devices Commissioning
+- Control UI
+- Management UI
+- ...

+### Management functionalities

+- Customer / Home provisioning
+- Services provisioning
+- Customer / Home profile management incl notification settings, language, home users
+- Customer Care
+- Authentication & Authorisation
+- Matter Controller backup management
+- CI/CD
+- Firmware management
+- Analytics
 - ...